sabinpark/ECE382_Lab2/README.md

 ### Required Functionality

 I started this lab by creating a new *.asm* file using a pre-made boilerplate file.
 I copied and pasted the pertinent subroutine sections from the provided skeleton file.
-Using my pseudo code, I first set the ROM with the encrypted message and the key.
+Using my pseudo code, I first set the ROM with the encrypted message and the key. *NOTE:* the values stored in ROM below are from the required functionality test cases

 ```
 encrypt_address: